23rd ANNUAL COLLIN CLASSIC SET FOR SATURDAY, JUNE 14, 2014

 “The Andrea-Mennen Family Foundation is proud to be associated with City House and their fantastic efforts to help homeless, abused and neglected children in Collin County,” said Rudy Andrea, president of TAFF.
 “Children are our most valuable resource and we need to protect them.
 City House has been helping kids for over 25 years and they really make an impact on our community.
 Their efforts mirror what our foundation is all about – kids and family.”

 The 2014 Collin Classic has put together an advisory committee of experienced cyclists, ride managers & directors, and business leaders to bring the highest quality to every detail around the rally.

-Registration is not yet active but will open soon.
+Registration is open now.
 Early registration runs through May 1, with a reduced registration fee of $35 for riders who sign up prior to that date.
 The fee goes to $40 per rider after that through June 13, with a $45 fee per rider for those who sign up on event day.
 Children (12 and younger) are $20 through June 14.
+Click here to register.